idvorkin/idvorkin.github.io/_posts/2019-12-11-how-to-pick-hobbies.md

 * You can't "not think about work" you need to "think about something".
 -->

-Hobby - An activity done in ones leisure time for pleasure.
-This post gives you reasons to find a hobby and teaches you the attributes in an ideal hobby.
-Being accessible, having legs, reinforcing your identity, and building relationships.
+Some days thinking about work makes me stressed, thinking of my family makes me resentful, and I don't want to feel like a sloth feeding my addictions to TikTok, and doom scrolling.
+For those days, I'm gratful for my hobbies.
+This post gives you reasons to find a hobby and teaches you the attributes in an ideal hobby: Being accessible, Supporting mastery, Reinforcing your identity, and building relationships.

 ### Why find a hobby